Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Experiments

 The results are presented in \Cref{fig:simulation}.
 We can draw the following conclusions.
-For the constant learning rate setting, as is shown in Figures \ref{fig:sim_central_constant_U10}, \ref{fig:sim_central_constant_U20} and \ref{fig:sim_central_constant_U30}: (i) {\bf $\algname$ outperforms signSGD}, and the advantage becomes more pronounced when $U$ increases; (ii) our variance reduced algorithm {\bf$\algnameVR$ achieves a better performance than $\algname$}, and outperforms all sign-based baseline methods in all three settings; (iii) SGD and SGD-RR have the fastest convergence rates due to the full information utilized in the update.
+When the learning rate is constant, as shown in \Cref{fig:sim_central_constant_U10,fig:sim_central_constant_U20,fig:sim_central_constant_U30}: (i) {\bf $\algname$ outperforms signSGD}, and the advantage becomes more pronounced when $U$ increases; (ii) our variance reduced algorithm {\bf$\algnameVR$ achieves a better performance than $\algname$}, and outperforms all sign-based baseline methods in all three settings; (iii) SGD and SGD-RR have the fastest convergence rates due to the full information utilized in the update.
 When equipped with momentum, $\algnameVM$ further improves the convergence of $\algnameVR$, and {\bf$\algnameVM$ converges to the lowest error level than all sign-based baseline methods}, and comparable to SGD and SGD-RR when the epoch is large.
-For the adaptive learning rate, as is shown in Figures \ref{fig:sim_central_varying_U10}, \ref{fig:sim_central_varying_U20} and \ref{fig:sim_central_varying_U30}, the performance of $\algnameVR$ and $\algnameVM$ slightly drops, but are still among the best.
+For the diminishing learning rate, as is shown in Figures \Cref{fig:sim_central_diminishing_U10,fig:sim_central_diminishing_U20,fig:sim_central_diminishing_U30}, the performance of $\algnameVR$ and $\algnameVM$ slightly drops, but are still among the best.